kevin-rs/autogpt/README.md

 ### Running Agents

-Execute agents to perform tasks using the `run-agent` command:
+Execute agents to perform tasks using the `run` command:

 ```bash
 autogpt run <agent-name>